May 15, 2025 by Klaus Crow

 9. “One of These Nights”

-“One of These Nights” was written by Glenn Frey and Don Henley, and it became a significant hit for the Eagles.
+Glenn Frey and Don Henley wrote ‘One of These Nights,’ which became a major hit for the Eagles.
 Musically, the song marked a shift for the band, incorporating influences from R&B and disco, particularly inspired by their studio time with the Bee Gees.

 10. “Already Gone”